frankframework/frank-manual/docs/source/advancedDevelopment/properties/framework.rst

   Has the same meaning as ``dtap.stage``, exists for backward compatibility.

 configurations.names
   The value should be a comma-separated list of all configurations.
 For example, if a Frank contains the application configuration (loaded into the application server along with the Frank!Framework) and a configuration ``MyConfig``, then the value of this property should be ``${instance.name},MyConfig``.
-Only works as system property or application property, unless nested configurations are used.
+Only works as environment property or application property, unless nested configurations are used.
 Nested configurations are beyond the scope of this manual at the moment.

 configurations.MyConfig.classLoaderType
   If there is a configuration ``MyConfig``, then this property defines how configuration ``MyConfig`` is read.
 For example, ``DirectoryClassLoader`` indicates that ``MyConfig`` is stored on the local file system of the server.
 Configurations can also be stored in the database; then this property has another value.
 This property should exist for every configuration. ``MyConfig`` should be replaced with the configuration name to get the property name.
-This property only works as a system property or an application property, unless nested configurations are used.
+This property only works as a environment property or an application property, unless nested configurations are used.
 Nested configurations are beyond the scope of this manual.

 configurations.autoDatabaseClassLoader
   If this property is false (the default), only configurations mentioned in ``configurations.names`` can be uploaded to the database and only if their ``configurations.<config name>.classLoaderType`` property is ``DatabaseClassLoader``.
 This requires you to set a lot of properties.
 If you do not need this strict control for uploading configurations, then set this property to true.
 You can then upload any configuration to the database.
 The only exceptions are the configs mentioned in ``configurations.names`` in this case.